 Lyme disease can be very difficult to diagnose.
 The debilitating pain and fatigue can be misdiagnosed as Chronic Fatigue Syndrome or depression.
 Pinpointing this type of infection is not an exact science and the symptoms are not always crystal clear.
 In my case it took all of 45 years to get a diagnosis.

 I’ve been plagued with health problems all my life, starting from childhood.
-Chronic fatigue, painful foot and leg spasms, mood and sleep disorders, gastrointestinal issues, night sweats, recurring lower back pain, neurological symptoms, UTIs …These have all been part and parcel of my life for as long as I can remember.
+Chronic fatigue, painful feet and stabbing calf spasms most nights, mood and sleep disorders, gastrointestinal issues, night sweats, recurring lower back pain, neurological symptoms, persistent and painful UTIs …These have all been part and parcel of my life for as long as I can remember.
 The symptoms come and go and can last for days, months or years at a time but chronic fatigue is there all the time as well as a few others.

 In my lifetime I’ve been clinically diagnosed with chronic fatigue, ME, PVS, narcolepsy, chronic depression and more.
 I have endured a myriad of seemingly unconnected symptoms coming from all parts of my body.
 I have spent a fortune on doctors, consultants, psychiatrists, sleep disorder specialists.
 I have been on antidepressants and sleeping tablets on and off during my life.
 I have needed medication to enable me to sleep at night and medication to keep me awake during the day.